-Sergey Kornilov, Postdoc Yale Child Study Center & Moscow State University
+Sergey Kornilov, Postdoc Yale Child Study Center, Department of Psychology, UConn &

-Jia Wu (former post doc) currently an Associate Research Scientist at the Yale Child Study Center
+Jia Wu, Associate Research Scientist at the Yale Child Study Center

-Ben Siepel(former graduate student at the University of Minnesota) currently an Assistant Professor at California State University Chico
+Ben Siepel, Assistant Professor at California State University Chico

 Landi, N., Frost, S.F., Mencl, W.E., Preston, J.L., Jacobsen, L.K., Lee, M., Yrigollen, C., Pugh, K.R. & Grigorenko, E.L.
 (2013).
 The COMT Val/Met polymorphism is associated with reading related skills and consistent patterns of functional neural activation.
 Developmental Science, 16, 13- 23.
 PMC3655431